-- Do your goals describe desired performance? - Are your goals consistent with your mission? - If you achieve your goals, have you reached your vision? - Are your goals aligned with your values?
+- Do your goals describe desired aspects of a successful program? - Are your goals consistent with your mission? - If you achieve your goals, have you reached your vision? - Are your goals aligned with your values?

 Refer to Appendix 3E for a checklist for reviewing a list of program goals.